Trump ex-Russia adviser Hill tells U.S. lawmakers to stop promoting 'falsehoods'

 “You go and tell Eisenberg that I am not part of whatever drug deal Sondland and Mulvaney are cooking up on this,” Bolton said.

-Holmes has told lawmakers in closed-door testimony that he heard Trump’s voice on the July 26 phone call with Sondland at a Kiev restaurant in which Trump asked about Ukraine’s willingness to carry out an investigation.
+Holmes told lawmakers on Thursday that he heard Trump’s voice on the July 26 phone call with Sondland at a Kiev restaurant in which Trump asked about Ukraine’s willingness to carry out an investigation.

 “So, he’s gonna do the investigation?”
-Trump asked Sondland, referring to Zelenskiy, according to Holmes’ previous testimony.
+Trump asked Sondland, referring to Zelenskiy, Holmes said.

 Sondland added that the Ukrainian president would do “anything you ask him to,” Holmes said.